 John C. Barrett is Emeritus Professor of Archaeology at the University of Sheffield, having previously taught at the Universities of Leeds and Glasgow.
 He is the author of Fragments from Antiquity (1994) and co-author, with Michael Boyd, of From Stonehenge to Mycenae (2019).
 His research has focused upon British and European prehistory and archaeological theory.

-"Archaeology & its Discontents is a challenging, and immensely stimulating read." - Mike Pitts, British Archaeology
+"Archaeology and Its Discontents is a challenging, and immensely stimulating read." - Mike Pitts, British Archaeology